 - has paid for all credits earned or the internship will be canceled.
 (A student not completing a required internship will result in student not meeting requirements to graduate.)

 - meets any additional requirements set by the department for internship application eligibility.

 How does it work?

 - Duration of anywhere from 6 weeks to 6 months, depending on the program credit requirement.
-Internship lengths are specifically outlined in the MTI catalog.
+Internship lengths are specifically outlined in the Mitchell Technical College catalog.

 - Generally occurs at the conclusion of completing all required classroom courses, near the end of a semester or during the summer.
 You must successfully complete a minimum of two semesters of a program to be eligible.

 - Component of an educational program and is monitored and evaluated for academic credit.

 - An intentional “learning agenda” is structured into the experience.